Community News - November 2018

-The Shadows of Luclin expansion unlocked on the Agnarr PoP-Locked Progression Server on Wednesday, January 31, 2018!
+The Shadows of Luclin expansion unlocks on the Coirnav PoP-Locked Progression Server on Wednesday, November 21, 2018!
 Take a moment to refresh on the heaps of content that the third EverQuest expansion brought to Norrath with this progression primer.

 The Shadows of Luclin: The Essentials

 The Shadows of Luclin was the third expansion released for EverQuest.
 With this expansion, players could travel outside of the realm of Norrath for the first time.
 Adventurers headed to Luclin, one of Norrath’s two moons, which was a whole new world to explore.